kimwalisch/primecount/doc/Hard-Special-Leaves.md

 of the hard special leaves formula is different from the algorithms that have been described in any of the combinatorial prime counting papers so far.
-This document describes the history of how primecount's implementation came to be and it describes a significant improvement for the computation of the hard special leaves that I found in February 2020.
-This improvement is of practical use and it also improves the runtime complexity of the hard special leaf algorithm by a factor O(log log x).
+This document describes the history of how primecount's implementation came to be and it describes an alternative counting method that I have devised in February 2020.
+This alternative counting method improves the balancing of sieve and count operations in the hard special leaf algorithm and thereby improves its runtime complexity by a factor O(log log x).

 Implementing the hard special leaves formula requires use of a prime sieve.
 The algorithm is basically a modified version of the well known